Quickstart - Use your smartphone as a device to send telemetry to an IoT Central application

 To get you started quickly, this article uses the IoT Plug and Play smartphone app as an IoT device.
 The app sends telemetry collected from the smartphone's sensors, responds to commands invoked from IoT Central, and reports property values to IoT Central.

 Install the app on your smartphone from one of the app stores:

-To connect the IoT Plug and Play app to you Iot Central application:
+To connect the IoT Plug and Play app to your Iot Central application:

 Open the IoT PnP app on your smartphone.

 On the welcome page, select Scan QR code.
-Point the phone's camera at the QR code.
+Point the smartphone's camera at the QR code.
 Then wait for a few seconds while the connection is established.

 On the telemetry page in the app, you can see the data the app is sending to IoT Central.
 On the logs page, you can see the device connecting and several initialization messages.